riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 });
 {% endhighlight %}

 Pretty neat, right inside our `customers` publication we can publish the count.
-The `noReady` flag indicates that there is more data being sent down the line in the publication than just the count.
-The <a href="https://atmospherejs.com/tmeasday/publish-counts" target="_blank">package</a> documentation contains more details.
+The `noReady` flag indicates that there is still more data being sent down the line in the `customers` publication other than just the count.
+The <a href="https://atmospherejs.com/tmeasday/publish-counts" target="_blank">package</a> documentation contains more details, but basically we don't want our subscription thinking all the data is ready when we've still got some more data to retrieve.

 OK, so our publication is all set, let's update our next link helper to take advantage of our newly acquired count.